-The Nigerian President’s spokesman has said that the conflict with Boko Haram is a “war situation”.
+The Nigerian President’s spokesman has said that the conflict with an extremist group that is located primarily in Northern Nigeria More is a “war situation”.

 Speaking to Lagos-based Channels TV on Feb.
 28, Doyin Okupe said: “We are dealing with a very, very serious enemy.
 We are engaged in a war that has been internationalised.”

 The statement appears to contradict President Goodluck Jonathan’s assertions that the government is winning the battle against the Islamist insurgents, and that normality will return by May 2014.

 The President has also accused its eastern neighbour, Cameroon, of not cooperating by failing to allow cross-border pursuits of an extremist group that is located primarily in Northern Nigeria More members, who he claims return to Cameroon after attacks in Nigeria.

 On Sunday (March 2), one soldier and six an extremist group that is located primarily in Northern Nigeria More members were killed after an assault in northern Cameroon, local media reported.